 ISTE U courses are graduate-level credit eligible from

-Elissa Malespina is the Teacher Librarian at Somerville Middle School in Somerville NJ.
-She has been an educator for over 18 years and also worked as a History Teacher and Supervisor of Educational Technology.
-Elissa is also the current Past President of the ISTE Librarians Network and the Chairperson of the NJ Future Ready Librarians Taskforce.
+Elissa Malespina is the Teacher Librarian at Verona High School in Verona, NJ.
+She is the NJ Future Ready Librarians Task Force Chairperson and was the 2017-2018 ISTE Librarians Network President.
+She is now serving as the Membership Engagement / Leadership History Representative.
 Elissa also helped author the Future Ready Librarians Crosswalk.
 She also the author of many articles and presents nationwide.
 You can find Elissa at @elissamalespina and www.elissamalespina.com.